 Here a few hands-on courses for your reference:

-If you live close to a dental school and you know a student who can mentor you, then use this cheaper option.
+If you live close to a school of dentistry and you know a dental student who can mentor you, then use this cheaper option.
 You also have the option to ask a US dentist if you know one or if you are currently working with one.
 Be mindful however as they may have lost their eye for ideal preps especially if they have been out of school for quite a long time.